lukasdemani/lukasdemani/README.md

 <h1>Olá! <img src="https://raw.githubusercontent.com/sciencepal/sciencepal/master/assets/Hi.gif" width="30"></img></h1>

-<p>Finally you find this profile!
+<p>Finally you found this profile!
 I'm glad you are here :smile:

   I'm a Full-Stack Developer working to improve my skills constantly.
 I'm used to coding in JavaScript, using ReactJS and Node JS.
 I know TypeScript as well.</p>